 What is your favorite new thing you learned in 2017 about the podcasting business, and what do you think will be the coolest thing 2018 will bring to the field?

 In 2017, I think the biggest thing for me was creativity and taking chances.
 The podcasting industry is still so young.
 It’s been around more than a decade, but it really is still young.
 So, there are so many things we’ve yet to discover, and in 2017 I saw a lot of people trying to make those discoveries.
 For example, audio drama is an area of podcasting that just blew up in 2017.
 You had big productions like Homecoming and Terms gaining a lot of attention, and smaller ones really hitting their stride, like the Bright Sessions.
 The Bright Sessions has even been optioned into a TV show, which is amazing.
-Those types of shows take time, and they’re a risk, but it really paid off for a number of creators.
+Those types of podcasts take time, and they’re a risk, but it really paid off for a number of creators.
 I think you’ve got to take that risk now.
-The standard ‘unedited interview show’ just doesn’t work anymore.
+The standard ‘unedited interview podcast’ just doesn’t work anymore.
 We’re beyond that.
 We need much more creative approaches.
 And they don’t all have to take as much time and effort as an audio drama, but they do at least require you to think laterally, to do something a little differently, to not follow the crowd.
-Even outside the shows themselves, we have a lot more companies taking chances on new services, new tools, or trying to solve some of the bigger problems in podcasting, like stats.
+Even outside the podcasts themselves, we have a lot more companies taking chances on new services, new tools, or trying to solve some of the bigger problems in podcasting, like stats.
 That’s brilliant.

 So I think that ties into the coolest stuff for 2018.
 I think we’re going to see many more tools come out to make the lives of podcasters easier.
 Creative, out-of-the-box ideas that investors will fund enough to give them a chance.
 I also think that some of the old guard are really going to be disrupted in the meantime.
 There are a fair few companies and influencers that have been around since the beginning, offering services and coaching to podcasters—and, don’t get me wrong, they’ve done an amazing job.
 But, I see quite a few of them falling behind a little, not keeping up in terms of design, in terms of function, in terms of the changing podcaster demographic.
 That’s going to bite them when the new kids arrive on the block with all sorts of crazy ideas, a few of which I’ve heard, and am really looking forward to seeing emerge!